loopbackio/loopback.io/pages/en/lb2/iOS-SDK.md

     $ open LoopBackGuideApplication.xcodeproj
     ```

-3. Run the application from Xcode (Command+R by default) and follow the instructions on each tab.
+3. Run the application from Xcode (Command-R by default) and follow the instructions on each tab.
     Popup dialogs in the application will ask you to uncomment various code blocks in each ViewController illustrating
     how to use the LoopBack SDK to interact with models stored on the server.